philcallister/ticker-elixir/README.md

 # ticker-elixir

 **ticker-elixir** is an example Elixir OTP app which periodically pulls quotes for configured symbols.
 In this example, quotes are pulled from the IEX Group, TOPS API.
-Additionly, quotes can be simulated (the current default).
+Additionally, quotes can be simulated (the current default).
 Retrieved quotes are stored within individual symbol GenServers.
 These quotes are then rolled up into time-frame intervals using ETS tables, stored within additional GenServers, all supervised by OTP.

 To broadcast quote/time-frame information, callbacks can be configured to notify of updates.
 These callbacks are how the